Header & footer

 STEP 3: The container height can be adjusted by hovering on the bottom border and dragging the handle.
 The width can be adjusted by dragging the handle that is enabled on hovering over the cell border.

-STEP 4: Click the plus icon to insert elements like Text, Image, Chart, and KPI which are covered in subsequent sections.
+STEP 4: Click the plus icon to insert elements like Text, Image, Chart, and KPI card, which are explained in subsequent sections.

 Insert element